christian-bick/edugraph-classify-qwen3vl/MODEL.md

 ### Download

-We need to download the trained classification model *as well as* the original vision projector of Qwen:
+Download the trained classification model *and* the original vision projector of Qwen3-VL:

 ```
 # Classification model